7 Minute Read

 Repeat this method until you cross off the very last debt.

-And if you want to go even further, check out Financial Peace University.
+And if you want to go even further, check out the 14-day free trial of Financial Peace University.
 Did you know that the average family who completes Financial Peace University pays off $5,300 in debt and saves $2,700 within the first 90 days?
-Over 5 million people have used Financial Peace University to budget, save money, and get out of debt once and for all.
+Nearly 6 million people have used Financial Peace University to budget, save money, and get out of debt once and for all.
 Now it’s your turn.